TL;DR

 - Email verification - SMTP check confirms the address exists and accepts mail

-- Cross-reference - multiple sources agreeing increases confidence
+- Cross-reference - when multiple sources agree on a data point, confidence goes up significantly

 Step 5: Deliver enriched records